ssavitzky/Honu/README.md

 > Savitzky, 2015

-This project contains a set of configuration files, with Makefiles for setup and installation, that allow you to set up a home directory exactly the way I like it, with a single command.
+This project contains a set of configuration files, with Makefiles for setup and installation, that allow me to set up a home directory exactly the way I like it, with a single command.
 Unlike its predecessor, which was very specific to me, it's meant to be reasonably general -- it expects to find its repository on github, leaves your .mailrc and .signature files alone, and preserves most of your old configuration in case you didn't really mean it.
+(It will probably get even more general as time goes by -- suggestions welcome.)

 On the other hand, it still sets up my favorite aliases, gnome configuration options, emacs options, and xmonad configuration.
 Forking is not only